divya661/Frontend-Interview-Learning-Resouces/README.md

-# Frontend-Interview-Learning-Resouces
+# Frontend Interview Learning Resouces
-Contains list of documents, links &amp; other resources for the preparation of Frontend SDE-2 developer
+Contains list of documents, links &amp; other resources for the preparation of Frontend SDE-1 & 2 developer

 # Webpack
 - Webpack Concepts: https://dev.to/jasmin/learning-webpack-concepts-and-creating-your-custom-webpack-plugin-gal